Determine Your System Status

 - Grants access to the attacker.

 Rootkits are difficult but not impossible to detect.
 Some rootkits (such as Ebury, NCOM, Shellbot, and XorDDoS) affect system libraries.
-These libraries run on the operating-system level, so they will (or should) have been installed via the
+These libraries run on the operating-system level, you should install them via the

 These commands do not work on servers running the Ubuntu® operating system.